tidyverse/magrittr/README.md

 * A compund assignment operator, `:=`.
 This is short-hand for modifying a value and assigning its original name to it, i.e. `a := b` is equivalent to `a <- a %>% b`.

+  **NB**. *Since `:=` is used extensively elsewhere, another alternative approach is being tested, currently using the operator name `%<>%`.
+Since precedence of this kind of operator is different, it works fundamentally different, but usage should be the same.*

 * a tee operator, `%T>%`, which is like `%>%` but which only uses the right-hand side for its side-effect, i.e. `x %T>% f` will evaluate `f(x)` and return `x`.